Ny Kongensgade 7: 1880 census

 The property was home to 30 residents at the 1880 census.
 Ole Nielsen Kundby, a barkeeper, resided on the ground floor with his wife Stine Nielsen and two maids.
 Vilhelmine Hansen, who was the wife of a consul (no mention of her husband in the census records), resided on the first floor with her 13-year-old son Charles Hansen.
 Andreas Jørgensen, a smith, resided on the second floor with his wife Maren Petersen, two more smiths and a female lodger.
 Jens Hendriksen, a brewery worker, resided on the third floor with his wife Anna Christine Nielsen, their two children (aged four and nine) and two lodgers.

 Frederik Ludvig Henrik Christoffer Hagrese, a horse trainer and sergeant, resided on the first floor of the rear wing with Martine Kirstine Ursine Hagrese and their one-year-old son, Peter Schønberg, a ship captain, resided on the second floor of the rear wing with his wife Anna Conelia Schønberg f.
-Duniels and their five children (aged 10 tp 25).
+Duniels and their five children (aged 10 to 25).
 Peter Petersen, a coachman, resided on the third floor of the rear wing with his wife Anna Margrethe Petersen.
 Sophie Sommer, a widow seamstress, was also resident on the third floor of the rear wing.